 Brandon Aiyuk202022SFO12184.515.38

-Over the last 22 years, only 27 rookie wide receivers qualify.
-Three rookie wide receivers made the list last year: Ja’Marr Chase, Jaylen Waddle, and Amon-Ra St. Brown.
+Over the last 12 years, only 23 rookie wide receivers qualify.
+Two rookie wide receivers made the list last year: Garrett Wilson and Chris Olave.

 Let’s examine their attributes to see if there are any commonalities between the receivers.